Anon-Planet/thgtoa/guide.md

 ### Virtualbox on your Host OS:

-Remember [Appendix W: Virtualization:][Appendix V1: Hardening your Browsers:].
+Remember [Appendix W: Virtualization][Appendix V1: Hardening your Browsers:].

 This step and the following steps should be done from within the Host OS.
 This can either be your Host OS with simple encryption (Windows/Linux/macOS) or your Hidden OS with plausible deniability (Windows only).